flawedmatrix/ppo/README.md

 Optimized implementation of the Proximal Policy Optimization (PPO) algorithm for Rust.

-Ported to [Candle](https://github.com/huggingface/candle/) from a version written with [dfdx](https://github.com/coreylowman/dfdx), so the code is in a fairly unstable state.
+For performance reasons, written with a modified version of [dfdx](https://github.com/coreylowman/dfdx), using an older version of cudarc, so the code is in a fairly unstable state.

+Will rewrite with latest libraries if performance can match this current implementation.